andrewcho-dev/opsconductor-ng/.zencoder/rules/opsconductor-standards.md

 - ❌ Using `HTTPException` instead of custom error classes
 - ❌ Duplicating functionality that exists in utility modules
-- ❌ Not reading the Developer Guide before starting
+- ❌ Not reading the Developers Guide and Implementation Plan before starting
 - ❌ Skipping error handling or logging
 - ❌ Not using type hints
 - ❌ Creating utilities without proper initialization patterns